Author

 Daniel L. Furber

 Daniel L. Furber is a scholar of American religious history and education whose work examines the intersection of theological thought and civic formation in the early American republic.
-His research, including *Religion and Education in a Republic*, contributes to our understanding of how religious institutions shaped educational philosophy and democratic values during the nation's formative period.
-Furber's scholarship illuminates the complex relationship between Protestant theology and the development of American public education in the nineteenth century.
+His research, including *Religion and Education in a Republic*, contributes to understanding how religious institutions and ideas shaped educational philosophy and practice during the nation's formative period.
+Furber's scholarship illuminates the complex relationships between Protestant theology, democratic ideology, and the development of American educational systems in the late eighteenth and nineteenth centuries.

 Works in the Library